tengrommel/leetcode_in_rust/README.md

         Given a string, find the length of the longest substrig without repeating chartacters

 - 4、median of two sorted arrays

    There are two sorted arrays nums1 and nums2 of size m and n respectively.
   Find the median of the two sorted arrays.
 The overall run time complexity should be O(log(m+n))

 - ５、longest palindromic substring

         Given a string s, find the longest palindromic substring in s.
 You may assume that the maximum length of s is 1000

 - 6、ZigZag Conversion

 The string "PAYPALISHIRING" is written in a zigzag pattern on a given number of rows like this: (you may want to display this pattern in a fixed font for better legibility)

     P   A   H   N
     A P L S I I G
     Y   I   R

 And then read line by line: "PAHNAPLSIIGYIR"

 Write the code that will take a string and make this conversion given a number of rows:

  string convert(string s, int numRows);

 - 7、Reverse Integer

 Given a 32-bit signed integer, reverse digits of an integer

+- 8、String to Integer (atoi)